cyber-ai-protect/Mitre-Attack-Mapper/README.md

 # License

 This tool is distributed under CC-BY-NC-SA-2.0 license.
 Full credits goes to Julie Brunias.
-You may distribute the product or a derivative of the profuct, but need to provide all credits to the author (Julie Brunias)
+You may distribute the product or a derivative of the product, but not for commercial use and you need to provide all credits to the author (Julie Brunias).

 # Author